-Hag-Seed is a fabulous book - funny, moving and extremely inventive.
+Hag-Seed, first published in 2016, is a fabulous book by Margaret Atwood - funny, moving and extremely inventive.
 The only reservation being that you need to have read or seen The Tempest to gain the most from this book - which is why it is a wild card choice.

 The plot: When Felix is fired as Artistic Director of the Makeshiweg Theatre Festival on the eve of his production of The Tempest by Tony, whom he believed to be a friend and close ally, he plans his revenge from his own exile, significantly 12 years later, by inadvertently involving them in his postponed production of The Tempest inside a correction institute.